21 Savage cleared to legally travel abroad with plans of international performance in London

 Savage, 30, whose given name is She’yaa Bin Abraham-Joseph, spent 10 days in a detention center in southern Georgia before his release.
 He was arrested in a targeted operation over his visa, which expired in 2006.

-The Atlanta-based rapper said he had no idea what a visa was when his mother brought him to the U.S. at 7 years old.
+The Atlanta-based rapper said he had no idea what a visa was when his mother brought him to the United States at 7 years old.
 He said in a 2019 interview with the AP that immigrants like him who lived in America illegally as children should automatically become U.S. citizens.

 Savage said the visa application process discourages many immigrants who don’t have documents because it “hangs over your head forever.”